wonmor/Scalizer-Windows/README.md

 # Scalizer for Windows 11

 ```
-Go the 'Release' Tab to Download the Installer file.
+Go the 'Releases' Tab to Download the Installer file.
 ```

 **Scalizer** automatically configures the Windows' UI scale on unsupported displays, such as Huawei's Mateview.